 Guarding against missed opportunities

 Unfortunately, some children miss out on essential health assessments, especially during their critical first 1000 days.
 Neglecting milestone tracking can lead to periods of compromised health, triggering greater reliance on emergency services and hospitalisations.
 Tragically, this oversight can result in lifelong impairments.

 Imagine a hearing impairment going unnoticed as a child starts school, leading to a cascade of educational setbacks.

-What can be done at a national level to ensure that all children receive care, and no child is lost in the system?
+What can be done nationally to ensure that all children receive care and no child is lost in the system?